• Self-Development

 “Seeking knowledge is a duty upon every Muslim (and Muslimah)” [Prophet Muhammad ﷺ]

-One of the biggest struggles Muslims come across today is the blatant technological distraction which lures us to waste our time on entertainment rather than seeking knowledge!
+One of the biggest struggles Muslims come across today is the blatant technological distraction which lures us to waste our time on entertainment rather than seeking knowledge about Islam!

 The hadith on seeking knowledge above is one of the most common hadiths we often come across at least once in our lifetime.
 This hadith encapsulates the meaning of our responsibilities as Muslims, which is to seek knowledge whenever we can.